 Our logo was designed by Max Holliday.
-Theme song by DJ Bar & Grill.
+Theme song by Jeremy Burke.

 The license we are using for our (own) content is Attribution-NonCommercial-ShareAlike 4.0 International.
 You can read about it here, or a more human friendly version (with much simplified terms) here.

-Eat Chit and Dice is a production of SWIN Media, CC BY-NC-SA 4.0.
+Eat Chit & Dice is an independent production of SWIN Media, CC BY-NC-SA 4.0.